The Absolute Phrase

 The family devoured Aunt Lenora's carrot cake, their fingers scraping the leftover frosting from the plates.

-Legs quivering, for example, describes not only Gizmo but also the manner of this sleep.
-Her arms folded across her chest helps us picture both Professor Hill and the severity of her warning.
-Their fingers scraping the leftover frosting from the plates lets us see this one family and the degree of their hunger.
+Their fingers scraping the leftover frosting from the plates lets us imagine this one family and the degree of their hunger.